idsinge/hiaudio_backend/README.md

 ## COMPRESSION MODULE

-In order to run the compression module locally, the env variable `COMPRESSION_MODULE_ACTIVE` at `config.py` needs to be set to `True` (https://gitlab.telecom-paris.fr/idsinge/hiaudio/musicplatform_mgmt/-/blob/main/config.py.sample?ref_type=heads#L9).
-It's required to execute the follwoing commands, the first for the installation of the `pydub` package (see **NOTE 4**) and the other to run the thread.
-More info about setting a python script as a service in **Note 6**.
+In order to run the compression module locally, the env variable `COMPRESSION_MODULE_ACTIVE` at `config.py` needs to be set to `True`.
+It's required to execute the follwoing commands, the first for the installation of the `pydub` package (see **NOTE 3**) and the other to run the thread.

 ```bash
 pip install pydub